 I am an anxious parent of an anxious child.
 I face anxiety every single day of my life in one form or another, be it my own or my kiddo’s.
-I am close, intimate, longtime partners with anxiety and, while my knowledge and familiarity can’t make it just go away, my experience has given me plenty of insight into how anxiety works – how it creeps, how it sneaks, how it attacks, how it talks, how it convinces, how it distracts, and how it lies.
+While my knowledge and familiarity can’t make it just go away, my experience has given me plenty of insight into how anxiety works – how it creeps, how it sneaks, how it attacks, how it talks, how it convinces, how it distracts, and how it lies.

 Anxiety does not care who you are, what you know, where you’re from, or what you had planned for that day.
 Anxiety does not care that you have a counseling degree and should be able to control your reactions better, or even recognize anxiety in your own child.
 Nope, it sinks it’s teeth into you and starts whispering away, stealing your breath and feeding you lies, convincing you that you’re in danger or that a counseling degree means you shouldn’t suffer from anxiety… or that you should have been able to identify your child’s struggles sooner.

 Anxiety will isolate you, either physically while you catch your breath and calm your heart, or emotionally, by convincing you that you’re not like everyone else, that you’re not going to fit in.
 Insecurity to anxiety is like a bucket of chum to a shark.
 Worry worms it’s way into the cracks of your self esteem and your self-image is no longer accurate.
 Looking in the mirror, part you and part fear, you start to believe that no one wants you there, that everyone is focused on the blemish, that everyone is disgusted by the weight, that you’re irritating, obnoxious, not as smart as you think and not as funny as you’d hoped.

 Anxiety will tell you you’re in danger.
 The bridge you’re driving on – did it just sway?
 Has anyone else noticed that crack?
 How high is it and just what is beneath it?
 The window you’re not sure is latched, the car you’re concerned doesn’t have enough air in the tires, the pilot light in your house – they’re always there, always waiting to fail you, to hurt you, if you aren’t ever-vigilant, ever-aware.
 The person coughing next to you, the handle of that door at the grocery store, the sore throat you feel coming on, and what is that pain in your leg, a blood clot?
 The pain and tightness you feel in your chest as you begin to worry, anxiety will convince you that you’re dying.
 If insecurity attracts anxiety then the internet feeds it.
 Various and sundry medical sites have just enough information to sort of line up the symptoms of both benign and deadly conditions, leaving you fretting in the dark, eyes wide in the glow of your screen, totally alone in your attempt to discern whether or not your headache is dehydration or a brain tumor.